 How is the program funded?

 Although the program was passed by the NH Legislature and signed into law by Governor Hassan, no funds were allocated to administer the program.
 Since inception the number of interested individuals who have applied for and have been accepted into the Pathway program has been high, creating a large number of startup clients.
 The NH SBDC sought private sector help to support the program, and in early 2014 the Citizen’s Bank Foundation awarded $20,000 to support the program.
-The funding allows the NH SBDC to provide a part-time business advisor who is dedicated to the Pathway program.
+The funding served as seed money and allowed the NH SBDC to provide a part-time business advisor who was dedicated to the Pathway program.

-In order to sustain the Pathway to Work program, starting in 2014 the NH SBDC applied for and has been awarded CDBG grants from the NH CDFA to support the Pathway to Work program statewide.
+In order to sustain the Pathway to Work program as well as the dedicated part-time advisor, starting in 2014 the NH SBDC applied for and has been awarded CDBG grants from the NH CDFA to support the Pathway to Work program statewide.
 Without this type of outside funding, it would be very difficult for the NH SBDC to provide its current level of advising services and educational opportunities to Pathway to Work participants.

 The NH SBDC continues to seek additional funding to support this successful program.